amethyst/amethyst/book/src/pong-tutorial/pong-tutorial-05.md

 ```

 Here, we're creating a new system, joining on all `Entities` that have a `Ball`
-and a `Transform` component, and then checking each ball to see if it has
+and a `TransformComponent` component, and then checking each ball to see if it has
 reached either the left or right boundary of the arena.
 If so, we reverse
 its direction and put it back in the middle of the screen.